 What is the number 1 drug for anxiety?

-Selective serotonin reuptake inhibitors are the most popular type of medications for treating anxiety (SSRIs).
+Selective serotonin reuptake inhibitors (SSRIs) are the most popular type of medication for treating anxiety.
 They are often recommended to treat anxiety and, by raising serotonin levels in the brain, may help reduce symptoms.
 Recall that selecting a drug should be based on a number of unique considerations, and it’s critical to have faith in the physician.